tgrmm/TinderApiStub/README.md

 # TinderApiStub
-A reverse-engineered Java stub implementation of Tinder's REST API providing the most common functionality
+A Java library that can be used to connect to Tinder API.
+The library was implemented by reverse-enginnering Tinder API and provides the most common functionality.

 ## Installation